superrab/MyTest/README.md

-So far we have a Node server that serves up an index.html which then imports greeter.js.
+Test javascript application.

-Server code goes in server.ts, client code in greeter.ts.
-Likely we will end up separating the two types of code later on.
+Server serves up index.html which then uses ajax to replace the container of this page.
+Subsequent calls instantiate classes which know what elements in the html to replace and then do so when calling render() with an optional callback afterRender().